Virtual algebraic fibrations of surface-by-surface groups and orbits of the mapping class group: Virtual excessive homology and the Putman--Wieland conjecture

-To prove the second part, we recall that, given any finite presentation $\Theta$ of $\Out(K)$, there exists a surface bundle $X$ of fiber $F$ over a surface $B$ (whose genus equals the rank $r$ of the presentation) induced by an epimorphism $\eta \colon \pi_1(B) \to \modg$.
-This construction (which can be in fact extended to any finitely generated subgroup of $\modg$) is due to Kotschick in \cite[Proposition 4]{Ko98}; the map $\eta$ is defined by sending the first $r$ generators of $\pi_1(B) = \langle \alpha_1,...,\alpha_{r}, \beta_1,...,\beta_{r}|\prod_{i=1}^{r} [\alpha_i,\beta_i]\rangle$ to the set of generators of $\Out(K)$, while the remaining $r$ generators are sent to the trivial element.
-Let's denote by $X_\Theta$ that surface bundle.
-By construction, this surface bundle is of type I in Johnson's trichotomy (namely, the monodromy homomorphism $\eta \colon \G \to \Out(K)$ has infinite kernel and image, see \cite{Jo93}) and has signature zero.
-Its virtual excessive homology is determined by the behavior of the orbits of $\pi_1(X_\Theta)$ on the homology of the characteristic subgroups of $K$.
-As $\eta : \pi_1(B) \to \modg$ is surjective, so is $\zeta : \pi_1(X_\Theta) \to \mod1$, so the $\pi_1(X_\Theta)$--orbits coincide with the orbits of $\mod1$.
-It follows that NFO($g,0,0$) is true if and only if $X_\Theta$ has no virtual excessive homology.
-Note that as there exists presentations of $\modg$ with two generators (\cite{Wa96,Kor05}), we can assume that the base $B$ of the surface bundle has genus $2$. \end{proof}
+To prove the reverse implication, we recall that, given any finite presentation $\Theta$ of $\Out(K)$, there exists a surface bundle $X$ of fiber $F$ over a surface $B$ (whose genus equals the rank $r$ of the presentation) induced by an epimorphism $\eta \colon \G \to \modg$.
+This construction is due to Kotschick in \cite[Proposition 4]{Ko98}; the map $\eta$ is defined by sending the first $r$ generators of $\G = \pi_1(B) = \langle \alpha_1,...,\alpha_{r}, \beta_1,...,\beta_{r}|\prod_{i=1}^{r} [\alpha_i,\beta_i]\rangle$ to the set of generators of $\Out(K)$, while the remaining $r$ generators are sent to the trivial element.
+We denote this surface bundle by $X_\Theta$ so that $G = \pi_1(X_\Theta)$ will be the desired surface-by-surface group.
+Similarly, we can consider the presentation epimorphism $\eta \colon \G = F_r \to \modg$, with $G$ being the induced surface-by-free group.
+By construction, these extensions are of type I in Johnson's trichotomy (namely, the monodromy homomorphisms $\eta \colon \G \to \modg$ have infinite kernel and image, see \cite{Jo93}) and, in the surface-by-surface case $X_\Theta$ has signature zero.
+The virtual excessive homology is determined by the behavior of the orbits of $G$ on the homology of the characteristic subgroups of $K$.
+As $\eta \colon \G \to \modg$ is surjective, so is $\zeta \colon G \to \mod1$, so the $G$-orbits coincide with the orbits of $\mod1$.
+It follows that NFO($g,0,0$) is true if and only if $G$ has no virtual excessive homology.
+Note that as there exists presentations of $\modg$ with two generators (\cite{Wa96,Kor05}), we can assume that $r = 2$, in particular the base $B$ of the surface bundle over a surface can be chosen to have genus $2$. \end{proof}